 Plehn: One very important piece of advice: Dealers should be in the best possible contact with the end customer at all touchpoints, that’s what we call the touchpoints of the Customer Journey.
 Various studies have already shown how important a good customer approach is.
 For example, in a study by Skopos, 94 percent of those surveyed said that the quality of customer service influences the brand image and for 88 percent it influences their own purchasing decision.

 The store operator, in turn, needs information on aspects such as delivery performance, delivery times, or quotas.
 This requires reliable analysis.
-How can Seven Senders support you in this respect?
+How can Seven Senders support in this respect?

 Plehn: There is no way around sophisticated data strategies.
 The study “Data Management and Data Quality 2020” comes to the conclusion that the majority of companies and institutions are currently actively working on implementing and optimizing their data management.
 This is a good thing!
 Because only those who know their data exactly can gain a knowledge advantage.
 Therefore it is time to take care of a mature data concept.
 Our Head of Business Intelligence, Martin Ebel, has impressively described in a recent article why data-driven decisions are so immensely important, especially in logistics.

 This includes keeping a constant eye on the performance of carriers, delivery, and contract KPIs because this is the only way to compare and check delivery performance, reliability or times in a really clean and clear way.
 Carrier performance can also be broken down by zip code or day of the week, compared with other providers or agreed delivery times.
 Such reports and individual dashboards depending on the issues are really extremely informative and helpful.
 Daily updated, automated reports are also possible so that no one has to sit down and create another manual report.

 Can you give a concrete example?